teltploek/gulp-jade-find-affected/readme.md

 # [gulp](http://gulpjs.com)-jade-find-affected

-> Run through jade files to find files that depend on changed file.
+> Run through jade files to compile files that depend on a changed included file.

-Sometimes you want to find jade files that are affected by a change in another jade file.
+Sometimes you want to compile jade files that are affected by a change in another jade file.

 Let's say you have an index.jade with an include to includes/includefile.jade.
 You make a change in includes/includefile.jade, but also want to have index.jade marked as a subject of change so it can be compiled.